Ellen Clapsaddle: Career

-Initially, two of her designs were accepted by the International Art Publishing Company in New York City to be used as souvenir/postcards that became an immediate success as bestsellers.
-After that initial purchase of two designs, several others followed and they retained her to work along with other artists.
-Because she became their premier illustrator due to the popularity and successful marketability of her designs, the company invited her to move to the city around 1895.
+Two of her card designs, accepted by the International Art Publishing Company in New York City, became bestsellers.
+Several other purchases followed and the company retained her to work with their stable of artists.
+Thanks to the popularity of her designs, she became their premier illustrator, and the company invited her to move to the city around 1895.
+Her illustrations were often used in advertising and on porcelain goods, calendars, paper fans, trade and greeting cards.

-Soon, by 1901, the International Art Publishing Company also offered her a paid 2-year trip to Germany for her and her mother.
-While in Germany, she refined her art talent by working directly and closely with the German engravers who were the actual manufacturers of the products offered for sale.
-Her designs started to appear in various forms like Valentines, souvenir/postcards, booklets, watercolor prints, calendars, and trade cards and other objects in the world of advertising.
+In 1901, the International Art Publishing Company offered a paid two-year trip to Germany for Clapsaddle and her mother.
+Germany was the center of the high-end publishing world and many publishers in the United States depended on them for the final products that were shipped to the U.S. In Germany Clapsaddle worked directly with the German engravers who manufactured the company's products.
+Her designs began appearing in Valentine's Day cards, souvenir postcards, booklets, watercolor prints, calendars, and trade cards.